drivecrux/drivecrux.github.io/_posts/2020-05-11-chrome-extension.md

 > <span class="red">manifest_version</span>, <span class="red">name</span> and <span class="red">version</span> fields are required, rest you could add according to your program.

 ## Adding Logo
-Next up we will add logo for our extension.
+Next up we will add our logo for the extension.
-> You could create your own or just use [this](https://raw.githubusercontent.com/drivecrux/chrome-extension/master/icon.png) instead.
+> Create your own logo or simply use [this](https://raw.githubusercontent.com/drivecrux/chrome-extension/master/icon.png).

 * Add the <span class="red">.png</span> file into our extension folder and add it into our manifest file.
 ```javascript